-Eligible Primary Care Providers and Clinical Practice Requirements

-The National Health Service Corps eligible primary care providers include health professionals trained and licensed in the disciplines listed below.
-Every participant is required to engage in the full-time or half-time (as applicable) clinical practice of the profession for which they applied and were awarded a National Health Service Corps Scholarship Program contract, at their National Health Service Corps-approved site(s).
+Eligible Primary Care Providers and Clinical Practice Requirements time or half-time (as applicable) clinical practice of the profession for which they applied and were awarded a National Health Service Corps Scholarship Program contract, at their National Health Service Corpsapproved site(s).
 Scholarship Program awards are linked to full-time or half-time status.
 For more information on serving half-time, see Changes and Disruptions to your Service Obligation.
 Read the following section carefully, as the clinical practice requirements for full-time and half-time providers have changed.